Chen Wei (medical scientist): COVID-19 vaccine research

 In 2020, Chen led a joint team of the Institute of Biotechnology, the Academy of Military Medical Sciences, and CanSino Biologics to develop Convidecia.
 The development team registered a Phase 1 trial in March 2020 and a Phase 2 trial in April 2020.
 It conducted its Phase III trials in Argentina, Chile, Mexico, Pakistan, Russia, and Saudi Arabia with 40,000 participants.

 In February 2021, global data from Phase III trials and 101 COVID cases showed the vaccine had a 65.7% efficacy in preventing moderate symptoms of COVID-19, and 91% efficacy in preventing severe disease.

 Convidecia is approved for use by some countries in Asia, Europe, and Latin America.

+Personal life

+Chen is married to her husband who is a native of Shandong province and they have a son.